Simultaneous upper and lower bounds of American-style option prices with hedging via neural networks: Numerical results

-In each subsection, we demonstrate statistics (means and standard deviations of the lower bound, the upper bound and their difference) for one type of options using two methods by repeating the process $10$ times, and plot a histogram to show hedging errors.
-We plot both the total hedging errors $\epsilon_1$ and the worst hedging errors $\epsilon_2$ in one graph.
-Let $\tau^i$ be the stopping time for path $i$.
+Subsequent subsections demonstrate statistics of the pricing results for each option priced by repeating the process $10$ times, including means and standard deviations of the lower bound, the upper bound and their difference.
+The total running time (in seconds) for each repetition is also recorded.

+Additionally, we plot histograms to depict both the total hedging errors $\epsilon_1$ and the worst hedging errors $\epsilon_2$ using an independent dataset containing $10^6$ paths.
+These metrics are computed as follows.
+Let $\tau^{i}$ be the stopping time for path $i$.
 The error for that path at $\tau^i$ is defined as and the worst error is defined as